awkwardengineer/time-blocker/4-src/REFACTORING_SUGGESTIONS.md

 - Reusable for tasks and lists
 - Easier to test
 - Cleaner component code

+**Status**: ✅ Completed - Extracted document-level handler to composable, reduced $effect from 88 lines to 10 lines, all tests passing

 ## Priority 2: Medium Impact, Medium Risk